RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

 \subsection{Mesh}

-In the current version we use a structured grid which is uniform in the azimuth and vertical directions, while logarithmic in the radial direction.
-The spatial grid is as follows:
+In the current version, we use a uniform structured grid in the azimuth and vertical directions while logarithmic in the radial direction.

-where $N_r$, $N_\theta$ and $N_z$ are, respectively, the total number of cells in the radial, azimuth and vertical directions, the triplet $(i,j,k)$ are the cell coordinates/indices, while $r_{int}$, $r_{out}$, $z_{min}$ and $z_{max}$ are the physical radial and vertical extents of the computation window.
-Figure \ref{fig:mesh} shows the projection of the mesh in the planes $Oxy$ and $Orz$ and the coordinates of the neighbour cells to the cell $(i,j,k)$.
 The choice of a logarithmic mesh in the radial direction stems from the 2D code.
-Indeed, a logarithmic mesh is necessary for computing SG thanks to Fast Fourier methods as it is explained in Sect. \ref{subsubsec:SG 2D}.
-Even if this logarithmic cutting is unnecessary in the 3D version, we kept it in order to save the effort during the coding stage.
+Indeed, a logarithmic mesh is necessary for computing SG thanks to Fast Fourier methods \citep{2008_baruteau, survi2013, rendonbarge_2023}.
+Even if the logarithmic cutting is unnecessary in the 3D version, we kept it in order to save the effort during the coding stage.